yusufozkuttas/DSA210/README.md

 ## Project Overview

-This project explores how **global geopolitical risk (GPR)** influences the behavior of key financial assets — specifically **gold** and **Bitcoin**.
+This project explores how global geopolitical risk (GPR) influences the behavior of key financial assets — specifically gold and Bitcoin.
 Using three datasets that capture market prices and geopolitical risk indices, the project investigates whether geopolitical uncertainty affects volatility, returns, and safe-haven dynamics.

 By integrating cryptocurrency, commodity, and macroeconomic data, this study aims to bridge economic theory with data science practice, offering insights into how traditional and digital assets respond under global stress conditions.

----

 ## Objectives